-The graphs below demonstrate the new and key players in this space.
 Because this is a new and rapidly growing market, many companies are trying to find their niche.
-It will be very interesting to see how this market place develops and which agriculture and data companies are able work together in order to find the best solutions.
+It will be very interesting to see how this market place develops and which agriculture and data companies are able to work together in order to find the best solutions.

-Data isn’t something that is new to agriculture.
-Data has been collected for centuries— first as hieroglyphics etched in stone, followed by hand-written entries in dusty ledgers.
-And data is stored everywhere: in grain elevators, on commodity exchanges, in the basement of barns, on the rolling handwritten inventories of food stores, and countless other places along the food chain.
+Farm data has been collected for centuries— first as hieroglyphics etched in stone, followed by hand-written entries in dusty ledgers.
+Data is stored everywhere: in grain elevators, on commodity exchanges, in the basement of barns, on the rolling handwritten inventories of food stores, and countless other places along the food chain.

 Farmers used basic facts and figures about input costs, pest controls, machinery expenses, yields, market bids, etc. to help themselves better produce their crop in future seasons.
 Commodity merchants tracked market trends, historic demand, crop estimates, stocks and other factors important to buying and selling farm products at a profit.
 Food manufacturers took careful note of stocks, purchase needs, ingredient prices, market demand and more.
 Food consumers also had a role to play in data management, even if only to stay within their household budget.